pensjonatus/flash-fiction/blog/that-lingering-feeling.md

 ---
-title: 'That Lingering Feeling'
+title: That Lingering Feeling
 date: '2015-01-16'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "So where's Kevin and Mordecai?" asked Kelly.
 She was alone with Bryan in the